 The original name of the Tower was the Holehouse; the House by the Hole.
 The "Hole" was the quarry from which the stone for the building was extracted.
 This was abbreviated to Hollas by local usage, and modern maps still show the nearby hamlet as Hollows.

 The tower is named as Gilnockie Tower, at Holehouse, on late 19th century maps, in 1937 in the Register of Sasines (the land registry) and in the Royal Commissions Survey of 1981 which states 'this oblong tower-house of 16th century date stands to a height of 4 storeys and a garret and bears a beacon-stance on the SSW gable.
 Attributed to the Armstrongs.'

-The Tower can be found by taking the second right turning off the A7 at Canonbie when travelling north, signposted to Hollows.
+The Tower can be found by taking the turning off the A7 at Canonbie when travelling north or south by following the brown tourist signs 'Clan Armstrong Centre'.
 For satnavs use the postcode DG14 0XD, or use our interactive satellite/map view and simply zoom out to find other nearby Armstrong reiver sites.
 Association Members have access to more comprehensive maps with more details on each site, and a suggested itinerary for a self-guided Armstrong Reiver Tour.

 Gilnockie Tower was acquired for the Clan in 1992 and is managed by The Clan Armstrong Centre, which is a registered Charity No 104156 (Scotland) holding a Certificate of Incorporation issued in 1987.

 Gilnockie Tower, Canonbie, Dumfries & Galloway DG14 0XD